StratifyLabs/StratifyBlog/content/device/2020-12-22-RAII-Everywhere-in-Cpp.md

 ## What to do now?

 Using RAII is a great way to let the compiler do the work for you.
-It will automatically "remember" to free memory, close files, unlock mutexes, join threads, restore states and format output.
+It will automatically "remember" to free memory, close files, unlock mutexes, join threads, restore states, and format output.
 You just have to keep an eye out for when you see these initialize/finalize constructs emerging in your code and stick that code in constructors/deconstructors.